hiramwamae/yolo/explanation.md

 12. Deployed the containers using docker compose:
 `docker compose up`

-13. Created explanation.md file and modified it as the commit messages in the repo will explain.
+13. Updated explanation.md file and modified it as the commit messages in the repo will explain.